 Credit required for the M.S. includes 9-12 s.h. in foundations of informatics and at least 9 s.h. in disciplinary applications of informatics.

 Students select an advisor from their subprogram's affiliated faculty members.
 In consultation with their advisors, students prepare a study plan, which is reviewed at least once a year.
-A final master's degree examination, either oral or written, is required.
+A final master's degree examination, either oral or written, is required for the geoinformatics or information science subprogram.

-For more information about the Master of Science requirements, see Academic Programs on the Informatics Program website.
+For more information about the Master of Science requirements, see the Interdisciplinary Graduate Program in Informatics website.

 Applicants to the M.S. program should apply to the degree subprogram of their choice; the subprograms make independent admission decisions.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.
-They also must meet the admission requirements of the informatics subprogram they want to enter; see Prospective Students/Admission Information on the program's website.
+They also must meet the admission requirements of the informatics subprogram they want to enter; see Admission Requirements on the program's website.